bonane123/health-care/README.md

-Will be able to generate the report of patient progress The creation of the appointment with doctor will be done within the system we will create auth with google
+Will be able to generate the report of patient progress The creation of the appointment with doctor will be done within the system we will create auth with google in 2 months, the project will be deployed